 Taking a product from concept to production is a complicated undertaking.
 There’s a lot at stake, and a lot can go wrong along the way.
-For example, there’s time-to-market market and quality control issues; you have to consider supply chain, global teams, international trade issues, regulations, product development phased and more.
+For example, there are time-to-market market and quality control issues; you have to consider supply chain, global teams, international trade issues, regulations, product development phased and more.
 And still, I’m constantly surprised to see how many teams still manage all of these moving parts using static spreadsheets.
 And even when there are systems and tools in place to build schedules, they tend to be too inflexible, and can’t account for the amount of uncertainty that permeates today’s global market.

 Project Management + Manufacturing = Perfect Match

 Manufacturing can, however, benefit greatly from project management ideas.
 I believe that there are few things in life that cannot be projectized.
-Even life itself has a beginning, middle and end, and creates something unique.
-The manufacturing environment comprises a lot of beginnings, middles and ends.
+Even life itself has a beginning, middle, and end, and creates something unique.
+The manufacturing environment comprises a lot of beginnings, middles, and ends.
 After all, a single product is made up of a multitude of projects, and considerations, including:

 - Design of a new, industry-designing product